tedwards45/Active-Director-Users-OUs-and-Groups/README.md

    - `Groups`

 > 🧠 **Why OUs Matter:**
 > Organizational Units allow you to group similar objects (like users or computers) and apply specific **Group Policies** to them.
+> OUs provide logical structure and control.
+They allow administrators to:
+   > Delegate control to department heads or junior admins.
+   > Keep the domain organized for easier maintenance and security.
    > Think of OUs as *folders* that help you manage and secure AD resources more efficiently.

 ---